 Video Game Addiction Lawsuits

-Video game addiction has become a growing concern in recent years following the growth of sophisticated, online gaming.
+Video game addiction has become a growing concern in recent years following the growth of sophisticated online gaming.
 Addiction to gaming has caused significant harm to individuals in various age groups and demographics, but particularly to adolescents.

-Individuals who have been harmed by video game addiction are now filing lawsuits against the video game manufacturers.
+Individuals who have been harmed by video game addiction are now filing lawsuits against video game manufacturers.
 The lawsuits seek to hold the gaming companies liable for negligently failing to warn users about the potential for their games to be addictive.

 Addiction to Video Games